 Blog posts usually include a high number of hyperlinks, both internal and external.
 Make sure to describe where the page is going to take the user before inserting a link.
 This will add value to user experience, as people won’t have to guess whether your link is relevant to them or not.
 Again, for people with disabilities, it’s not that easy to find relevant information on the webpage.

 - Check whether your website is accessible to color-blind users.

 There is an online tool called “Check my colours”, that might assist you in the process.
 Just copy-paste the URL of your website, and this website will run a check on the main criteria for color accessibility: contrast ratio, brightness difference and color difference.
 In case you want to learn more on how to approach visuals of your website for accessibility, this post on Improving the Color Accessibility for Color-Blind Users features a good guideline.

 3) Enforce Digital accessibility standards in online and digital content

 Now that you’ve developed a great action plan – all you need to do is make sure that it’s being implemented in the right way.
 You can assign a person within your organization, who would monitor the accessibility of the website and its content.

 Digital accessibility services

-Amberscript proudly supports digital accessibility strategies by providing high-quality automatic transcription.
-Learn more about our services on our homepage.
+Amberscript proudly supports digital accessibility strategies by providing high-quality automatic transcription and subtitling.